-8 th SEMESTER CODE TITLE] TEACHING STAFF ECTS Y 407 C' Phase: T Feaching Practice for 2 weeks with theoretical Papadopoulou V. & 6 1 107 and feedback Adjunct Staff O d Elective Courses from the Field of Educational rajunet Starr - (ES) (6/6) YE 133 Pedagogy of leisure time (Leisure Education) Thoidis I. 4 YE 154 Organizational Behaviour in Educational Organization 4 YE 173 Speech and Speaking Problems Andreopoulou A. 4 YE 272 Philosophy of Education Adjunct Staff 4 d Elective Courses from the Field of Humanities Adjunct Stari 7 - (HM) (6/ YE 2 4 122 YE 271 Alternative teaching procedures in the teaching of Kasvikis K. 4 L history d Elective Courses from the Field of Sciences and Mathem atics (SC) (6/6) YE 367 Educational Research: Quantitative Data Analysis Retali A.K.
+8 th SEMESTER CODE TITLE 7 EACHING STAFF ECTS Y 407 C' Phase: T Ceaching Practice for 2 weeks with theoretical Papadopoulou V. & 6 preparation and feedback Adjunct Staff Require d Elective Courses from the Field of Educational Sciences (ES) (6/6) YE 133 Pedagogy Tzifopoulos M. 4 YE 154 Organizational Behaviour in Educational Organization s Iordanidis G. 4 YE 173 Speech and Speaking Problems Andreopoulou A. 4 YE 272 Philosophy of Education Adjunct Staff 4 Require d Elective Courses from the Field of Humanities (HM) (6/6) YE 2 4 YE 271 Alternative teaching procedures in the teaching of Kasvikis K. 4 history Required Elective Courses from the Field of Sciences and Mathem atics (SC) (6/6) YE 367 Educational Research: Quantitative Data Analysis Retali A.K.
 4 YE 357 Ubiquitous Computing in School Adjunct Staff 4 YE 365 Economics in Education Adjunct Staff 4 Elective Course 4 [4/6] or [Bachelor Thesis (1/3)] 4 Elective Course 5 [5/6] or [Bachelor Thesis (2/3)] 4 Elective Course 6 [6/6] or [Bachelor Thesis (3/3)] 4 Total of 3 rd Semester : 30

-20.DETAILED DESCRIPTION OF COURSES
+18.DETAILED DESCRIPTION OF COURSES

-Compulsory Courses (Y)
+$Compulsory\ Courses\ (Y)$

 Course Title: METHODOLOGY OF TEACHING

 Course Code: Y101

 Type of the course: Compulsory

 Course Level: Introductory

-Year of Study: 1 st
+Year of Study: 1^{st}

-Semester: 2 nd
+Semester: $2^{ m nd}$

 ECTS: 4

 Credits: 3

 Course Work Load: Instruction (attendance of lectures, presentations of books and articles, discussion) 39 hours; preparation of protocols 12 hours; preparation of assignments 32 hours, preparation for the exams 32 hours, written examination 3 hours.

-Name of Lecturer: Aikaterini Dimitriadou
+Name of Lecturer: Adjunct Staff

-Expected Outcomes: On the completion of the course, students should be able: to study/analyse the teaching procedure as a basic function of the school and to connect it with education, as well as the aims and the socio-cultural environment of the school to implement the theoretical principles of main teaching models in certain examples to discriminate the structural elements of a teaching procedure with its special characteristics to trace the parameters which contribute to the teaching effectiveness to formulate propositions of lesson planning in accordance with the Theory of Teaching.
+Expected Outcomes: On the completion of the course, students should be able: - to study/analyse the teaching procedure as a basic function of the school and to connect it with education, as well as the aims and the socio-cultural environment of the school - to implement the theoretical principles of main teaching models in certain examples - to discriminate the structural elements of a teaching procedure with its special characteristics - to trace the parameters which contribute to the teaching effectiveness - to formulate propositions of lesson planning in accordance with the Theory of Teaching.

 Prerequisites: -